-- Teach Modern Physically-Based Rendering and Path Tracing, as used in industry (Prof. consulted with Pixar on change to physically-based shading, importance sampling in 2011, written many key papers; TA has worked at Pixar) - Emphasis on step-by-step development, get it right (lots of subtle math, compare to reference solutions) - Focus on offline but discuss real-time, image-based, PRT - Homework starts right away, due in 2 weeks - New developments: NVIDIA OptiX ray-tracing API like OpenGL, since 2018 RTX cards 10G rays/second [video](#) - Encourage (but optional) use of OptiX.
+- Teach Modern Physically-Based Rendering and Path Tracing, as used in industry (Prof. consulted with Pixar on change to physically-based shading, importance sampling in 2011, written many key papers; consults NVIDIA) - Emphasis on step-by-step development, get it right (lots of subtle math, compare to reference solutions) - Focus on offline but discuss real-time, image-based, PRT - Homework starts right away, due in 2 weeks - New developments: NVIDIA OptiX ray-tracing API like OpenGL, since 2018 RTX cards 10G rays/second [Video](#) - Encourage (but optional) use of OptiX.
 If you use this, setup yourself but basic skeleton provided.
 Or really slow.